 - Regional bus service (Routes X15 and X18) operates between Newcastle-upon-Tyne and Berwick-upon-Tweed.
 Buses will stop, on request, at Beal > Check Route X15 bus times

-- Local bus (Route 477) operates from Berwick Station to the island on most days during Summer months and once a week from September and May > Check Route 477 bus times
+- Local bus (Route 477) operates from Berwick Station to the island on most days during the Summer months and once a week from September and May > Check Route 477 bus times

 Walking & cycling to Holy Island

 - A single footpath lines the roadside as far as Beal farm.
-When you reach the causeway, you are sharing the road with drivers so you will need to keep an eye on oncoiming traffic.
+When you reach the causeway, you are sharing the road with drivers so you will need to keep an eye on oncoming traffic.